-The Lunar New Year is right around the corner, and it’s the Year of the Rat!
+The Lunar New Year is right around the corner, and it’s the Year of the Rabbit!
 From old customs to new traditions, there are many ways to celebrate Chinese New Year.

 New Year’s might be a common way to celebrate the end of one year and the beginning of another.
 But, when it comes to Chinese New Year, it’s all about the traditional Chinese calendar.
-Often known as the Spring Festival, the first new moon of the year coincides with the Chinese New Year 2020 celebration.
-This festival may be especially important in China and Hong Kong, but it’s celebrated all over the world.
+Often known as the Spring Festival, the first new moon of the year coincides with the Chinese New Year 2023 celebration.
+This festival may be especially important in China and Hong Kong, but about 1.5 billion people celebrate it worldwide.
 Places as diverse as Singapore, Indonesia, and North America take part in this holiday’s festivities!

-The Spring Festival 2020 begins on Saturday, January 25th at the start of the lunar year.
+The Spring Festival 2023 begins on Sunday, January 22 at the start of the lunar year.
 The holiday stretches from the eve of the new year to the sixth day of the first lunar month.
 Since the dates of the lunar calendar don’t line up with the Gregorian calendar, people celebrate the festival on different dates each year.
 The lunar calendar is also associated with 12 animal signs that are cycled through.
-The animals are the rat, ox, tiger, rabbit, dragon, snake, horse, sheep, monkey, rooster, dog and pig.
+The animals are the rat, ox, tiger, rabbit, dragon, snake, horse, sheep, monkey, rooster, dog, and pig.
 Be sure to share your birth year’s animal on your favorite family app!

 There are a variety of Chinese New Year holiday traditions.
 Whether they happen before the new moon or as a way to celebrate it, they’re all part of the fun of the festival.
 Share your favorite ideas on FamilyApp!